 Starting from the 1990s, generational identity in Ukrainian literature is fixed according to decade - the 1980s generation, the 1990s generation and the 2000s generation all rush to declare themselves.
 Generational solidarity becomes the defining aspect of these decade-oriented identifications.
 This solidarity coalesces through a series of signs, symbols, myths and rituals, which foster support and the reproduction of a specific group identity.
 Thus, the 'younger generation of 1990s writers' announced the 'birth of a new hero' in 1995, that is, themselves.
 Representatives of this generation such as Ivan Andrusiak, Volodymyr Danylenko and Serhiy Zhadan agreed, by and large, that their consciousness is socially alienated and, at the same time, more receptive to non-rational and asocial aspects of subconsciousness.
-One of the ideologues of the 1990s generation, the field of literature will emerge from all kinds of deviations: 'hallucinations, narcotic stupor, dreams, madness' (Rozumnyi, 1995, p.
+One of the ideologues of the 1990s generation, the poet and philosopher Maksim Rozumnyi, stated that, for this generation, the field of literature will emerge from all kinds of deviations: 'hallucinations, narcotic stupor, dreams, madness' (Rozumnyi, 1995, p.
 294).